-Strategically placed between the mountains of Rum and the Outer Hebrides, the island of Canna and its adjoining neighbour Sanday are bound together like some rare text that reveals over 60 million years of Hebridean geology and history.
-They have an amazingly rich archaeological landscape with remains dating to all periods of settled occupation in Scotland.
 Canna is run as a single farm and bird sanctuary by the National Trust for Scotland and enjoys the best harbour in the Small Isles, a hornshaped haven.
 The fertile soil and its diversity of habitats mean that the island has an incredibly rich plant life with 248 native flowering plants recorded.
 We will see Canna House and wander across grassy basalt plateaus to the 600 foot cliffs on the north shore.
 Arrive in the early afternoon at the lovely Loch Scavaig.
 Just beyond is the freshwater Loch Corruisk with its breathtakingly beautiful view over the Cuillins.
 This is great walking country, but for those who prefer a less energetic afternoon our Zodiacs will explore the coast looking out for seals.

-Day 12 Staffa & Iona.
+Day 10 Staffa & Iona.

 At first light we arrive at Staffa where the perpendicular rock face features an imposing series of black basalt columns, known as the Colonnade, which has been cut by the sea into cathedralesque caverns, most notably Fingal's Cave.
 Weather permitting, we will use our Zodiacs to explore closer.
-Sail over lunch to lona which has been occupied for thousands of years and has been a place of pilgrimage and Christian worship for several centuries.
+Sail over lunch to Iona which has been occupied for thousands of years and has been a place of pilgrimage and Christian worship for several centuries.
 It was to this flat, Hebridean island that St Columba fled from Ireland in 563 and established a monastery.
+Here his followers were responsible for the conversion of much of pagan Scotland and Northern England.
+No less than 62 Scottish Kings are buried in the Abbey.
+Visit the Abbey or perhaps walk along the white sandy beaches or go in search of the corncrake amongst the irises.